Aaronius/injectorjs/README.md

 ### Parent injectors

-What if we want injectors to inherit mappings from a parent injector?
+What if we want to inherit mappings from another injector?

 ```js
 var parentInjector = new Injector();
 var childInjector = new Injector(parentInjector);
 ```

-Now if childInjector doesn't have a mapping for a given key, it will additionally look to its parent for the mapping.
+Now if childInjector doesn't have a mapping for a given key, it will additionally look to parentInjector for the mapping.

 ### Thanks